-Black and White Conversions: Color Channels
+Photoshop Black and White Conversions – Color Channels Tutorial

-In this sixth tutorial in our series on the many ways of converting color photos to black and white in Photoshop, we're going to take our first look at Photoshop's color channels and how they can help us create convincing black and white versions of our images.
 I said "first look" because both this tutorial and the next one will focus on color channels.
 In this tutorial, we'll learn how to use the Channels palette to view and select a specific color channel which can provide us with a ready-made black and white version.
-We'll also see how to quickly improve the tone and contrast of the final image using a simple Levels adjustment.
-In the next tutorial, we'll combine all three color channels to create a custom black and white version using Photoshop's Channel Mixer.

 We won't be getting into a detailed discussion here on how color channels in Photoshop work, but to learn more about them, be sure to check out our RGB and Color Channels Explained tutorial which you'll find in the Digital Photo Essentials section of the website.